githubtraining/continuous-delivery-azure/responses/05_configure-azure.md

 1. Navigate to your [**Personal Access Tokens**]({{ GITHUB_URL }}/settings/tokens).
 2. Click on **Generate new token**.
-3. Select the following scopes:
+3. Enter a note to (like "Packages token for Learning Lab") remind you of what this token is for, then select the following scopes.
+Note that the user interface may automatically select other scopes as a result, keep them selected.
     - `write:packages`
     - `read:packages`
     - `delete:packages`
-4. Click **Generate token** and store the token generated in a safe place.
+4. Click **Generate token** and store the newly generated token in a safe place.
 5. Back on this repository, access the repository's **[Secrets]({{ repoUrl }}/settings/secrets)** in the Settings tab.
 6. Click **New secret**
 7. Name your new secret **PACKAGE_PAT** and paste the value of your newly created token.